 These suburbs are known as garden cities, because they were planned with more space for greenery than was the case in older districts.
 There isn’t much here to draw tourists.

 While techically Westpoort is a stadsdeel it does not really function like one.
-It includes the Harbor of Amsterdam, as well as industrial and office areas.
+It includes the Port of Amsterdam, as well as industrial and office areas.
 With an area of over 35 square kilometers it is one of the three largest industrial estates in the Netherlands.

 The municipality refers to Westpoort as the economic engine of Amsterdam.
 Approximately 2,200 companies are located here.
 Together they employ 10 per cent of Amsterdam’s workforce.
 Very few people live in the area.
 Hence every day over 47,000 employees, 4,000 students and 6,000 visitors commute here.